-Alumni of the UO Folklore Program work in a wide variety of exciting fields and dynamic contexts across the world!
+Alumni of the UO Folklore and Public Culture Program work in a wide variety of exciting fields and dynamic contexts across the world!
 A degree in folklore studies can lead your career path toward running education and cultural outreach programs; organizing and curating museum exhibits; producing documentary films; writing for academic and popular publications; working as a consultant in the arts, the film industry, or in business and marketing; planning festivals and music events; serving as a tribal liaison; teaching at a university; and a career in publishing, law, or counseling, among many other possibilities.

 After graduating from the UO Folklore Program (1998), John Baumann continued his studies in folklore and religion in the Religious Studies Department at the University of California, Santa Barbara, where he received his Ph.D.
 He is now a tenure-track Assistant Professor in the Departments of Religious Studies and Environmental Studies at the University of Wisconsin, Oshkosh.
 His areas of focus and teaching interests include Religious Ethics, Religion and Ecology, Religion in America, and Native American Spirituality.
 Dr. Baumann’s most recent research focuses on radical resistance to environmental threats, and environmental degradation affecting Native American lands and communities.
 He is chair of the Religion and Ecology Session of the Upper Midwest American Academy of Religion Meeting, and teaches widely in the areas of North American religious practice and religious/environmental ethics.